Mackinac Bridge Authority delays toll increase two more years

 The decision came today during the MBA board's regular meeting at Mackinac Island's City Hall.

 "This postponement of toll increases is really a testament to the remarkable work the employees of the Authority have done in maintaining the bridge.
 The MBA has made the bridge operation as efficient as possible, reducing energy consumption, administrative costs, self-insurance, and expanded electronic tolling," said MBA Board Chair William H. Gnodtke.
 "Those efficiencies, paired with increased revenues and an unrivaled maintenance program, put our operation on solid financial and structural footing."

 Even with delaying the planned toll increase for two more years, financial projections show the bridge should have sufficient funding based on current trends.
 The MBA will reassess the toll rate increase schedule again in 2016.

 A significant factor in the financial projections is anticipated capital maintenance work on the bridge, which has been greatly reduced by ongoing maintenance work, deck repair projects and not using road salt in the winter.
 Special emphasis has been expended in addressing enforcement of truck spacing, weight and speeds.
 Prior to the planned suspension deck replacement project, the MBA will perform another study to determine if the deck will need replacement or can be further extended through preservation work.

-In July, the Mackinac Bridge Authority (MBA) voted to keep 2014 toll rates at the 2012 level, which includes a per-trip toll of $4 for passenger vehicles.
-The decision also rolls back commuter costs to 2012 rates.
+In July 2013, the MBA voted to keep 2014 toll rates at the 2012 level, which includes a per-trip toll of $4 for passenger vehicles.
+The decision also rolled back commuter costs to 2012 rates.
 In December 2007, incremental toll increases were implemented between 2008 and 2013, with future action hinging on existing 2013 revenues.

 The 56-year-old Mackinac Bridge is maintained, and continues to operate, exclusively with toll revenue.
 All toll rates can be found at www.mackinacbridge.org.